SalesConnection/Caction-Support/docs/Add_New_Customer.md

        <img src="img/Add_New_Customer_Step_4.png" alt="Add New Customer Step 4">
      </p>

-5. Click "OK" and the new customer has been saved successfully.<br>
+5. Click "OK" and the new customers are added successfully.<br>

      <p align="center">
        <img src="img/Add_New_Customer_Step_5.png" alt="Add New Customer Step 5">